ETH Certificate in Advanced Studies in Digital Health, First Cohort February 2022

 1. Introduction to Digital Health

-- Lifestyle as medicine and prevention of non-communicable diseases
+- The health and economic burden of non-communicable diseases

 2. Assessing Digital Health Interventions